What Is Anemia?

 This illness results when the bone marrow makes insufficient blood for the body.
 The condition results in lower than expected levels of RBCs, white blood cells (WBCs), and platelets.
 It may either be inherited or acquired.
 Acquired cases may come on suddenly or develop slowly.
 There are several potential underlying causes of the acquired form including toxins, infectious diseases, autoimmune disorders, radiation, chemotherapy, and pregnancy.
 Myelodysplastic syndrome is a related illness.

 Effective treatment consists of certain medications, transfusions, or bone marrow stem cell transplants.
 Medications work by a variety of mechanisms.
 Some may stimulate the production of more blood.
 Medications in this class include erythropoietin and colony-stimulating factor.
 Medications that suppress the immune system, including cyclosporine, methylprednisolone, and anti-thymocyte globulin (ATG), may be prescribed.
 A low WBC count may increase the risk of infections, so the doctor may prescribe antiviral or antibiotic medications to decrease this risk.

-Bleeding decreases the amount of RBCs in the body.
+Bleeding decreases the number of RBCs in the body.
 Heavy menstruation, or menorrhagia, may cause this.
 Teens may be prone to this problem and should be screened annually, or more frequently if problems arise.